mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 _return_
 : [string]({{ '/reference/value.html#string' | relative_url }})

-Returns the string _str_ with all leading and trailing character contained in _charset_ removed.
+Returns the string value that is removed all leading and trailing characters contained in _charset_ from _str_.

 ### LTRIM
 {: #ltrim}